Gh0stbasta/Gh0stbasta/README.md

 ---

 ### 🎯 Goals
-1. Master the MERN stack and develop full-stack projects.
+1. Master full-stack development and build impactful projects.
 2. Design and implement cloud architectures for innovative solutions.
 3. Build a career as an **AWS Solutions Architect**.